gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 from gem5.simulate.simulator import Simulator
 ```

-This template code is available in the [materials/](/materials/...) directory.
+This template code is available in the `materials/01-Introduction/02-getting-started/` directory.
-Open the `materials/01-basic.py` file and start editing.
+Open the [`basic.py`](../../materials/01-Introduction/02-getting-started/basic.py) file and start editing.

+Throughout this bootcamp we will be editing/extending files in the materials directory.

+Links to the code are available in the slides if you're using VS Code.

 ---